runningapple/ReactComponent/README.md

-# ReactComponent
+# date-time-input

-How to run the component?
+How to run the date-time-input?

 1.git clone https://github.com/runningapple/date-time-input.git